 Board of Education

-Greenburgh Central School District is governed by a Board of Education comprised of seven members, each serving a three year term.
+The Greenburgh Central School District is governed by the Board of Education which is comprised of seven members, each serving a three year term.

 Board of Education Meetings